-FINALLY – A safe and natural solution for all your outdoor insect problems -including natural outdoor flea control.
+FINALLY – A safe and natural solution for all your outdoor insect problems -including natural outdoor MOSQUITO and FLEA control.
 It turns out that Mother Nature had the answer all along: CEDAR!
 Now, thanks to modern technology, Cedar Oil can be extracted and put it into an easy-to-use form that works on all the bad insects.
-We make this available as a ready-to-use formula called YARD GUARD.
+We make this available as a ready-to-use formula called YARD GUARD Natural Outdoor Insect Control.

-Use YARD GUARD for protecting your lawn and gardens, your pets and also for foundation (perimeter) insect protection.
-It controls aphids, scale, mites, ants, stink bugs, fleas, ticks, scales, mealy bugs, spiders, mosquitos, chiggers, scorpions, moths, Japanese beetles, grubs, squash bugs, chinch bugs, mole crickets, bill bugs, palmetto bugs, spider mites, webworms and a whole lot more.
+Use YARD GUARD for protecting your lawn and gardens, pets, and also for foundation (perimeter) insect protection.
+It controls ants, aphids, bill bugs, chiggers, chinch bugs, fleas, grubs, Japanese beetles, mealy bugs, mites, mole crickets, mosquitoes, moths, palmetto bugs, scale, scales, scorpions, spider mites, spiders, squash bugs, stink bugs, ticks, webworms and a whole lot more.
 It even repels most snakes!

 The Organic Cedar Oil in our product work to both repel insects by aroma, and to destroy insects through its toxic effects on insect nervous systems.
 In the YARD GUARD formula we blend fractionated red Texas cedar oil with an organic (made from corn) carrier called ethyl lactate, and water.
 The ethyl lactate helps the cedar penetrate the insect’s shell and also helps dissolve insect eggs, which prevents future generations from hatching.
 And, cedar oil is a natural fungicide, so regular use will help fight powdery mildew and many disease conditions in the lawn and garden.

-HOW TO USE YARD GUARD Natural Yard Treatment for Seasonal, Natural Outdoor Flea Control, and PROTECTION from Insects and Snakes
+HOW TO USE YARD GUARD Natural Outdoor Insect Control Yard Treatment for Seasonal Pest Protection, Natural Outdoor Flea Control, and PROTECTION from Insects and Snakes

 The best way to protect your property from unwanted pests is to build up a cedar presence in the whole yard before the problem begins.